 We tailor what we cover for each specific event.
 The GDPR workshop is broken down into nine sessions.
 Please email us and ask for the GDPR Workshop Programme if you would like details.
 This is not an academic workshop for students.
 It is for people dealing with these issues in their organisations.

 Our Next GDPR Workshop

-All events are at a central location.
+All events are at a central location and rates are ex VAT.
 Two or more delegates qualify for a 10% discount.
 We will serve lunch and refreshments.
 We limit delegate numbers, so bookings are done on a first come, first served basis.
 We aim to give practical insights that you can use to be effective.
 We do not give law lectures!
 We will refund you, if you do not think you received value.